GEOG 469, Energy Industry Applications of GIS - Spring 2019 Syllabus

 I have worked hard to make this the most effective and convenient educational experience possible.
 The Internet may still be a novel learning environment for you, but in one sense it is no different than a traditional college class: how much and how well you learn is ultimately up to you.
 You will succeed if you are diligent about keeping up with the class schedule, taking advantage of opportunities to communicate with me, as well as with your fellow students.

 Specific learning objectives for each lesson and project are detailed within each lesson.
-The class schedule is published on the Canvas calendar.
+The class schedule is published in the calendar.

 Required Course Materials

-We will be using ArcGIS for Desktop (Advanced) 10.x and Extensions Education Edition from Esri for this course.
+We will be using ArcGIS Pro 2.x edition from Esri for this course.
 Upon registration, you must contact Susan Spaugh at email@example.com to request a copy of this required software.
 It will be provided to you free of charge.
-You must request the software immediately or you will not be able to proceed with Lesson 1.
+You must request the software immediately.

 This copy of the software will cease working one year from the date you install it.